Shutterstock / By Evgeny Glazunov

 As far as the UK weather is concerned, you will probably be forced to get your hands dirty.
 There could be almost no windows of opportunity here since it’s likely that you’ll luck out on a prolonged rainy period.
 In this case, letting your lawn to become overgrown is the worse scenario from the two.
-Therefore, here’s how to go about cutting wet grass efficiently:
+Given that you have no other option here’s how to go about cutting wet grass efficiently:

-- Stick to petrol-based tools when the turf is soggy as it is NOT safe to use electrical equipment, such as a lawnmower with an extension cord.
+- Stick to petrol-based tools.
+When the turf is soggy it is NOT safe to use electrical equipment, such as a lawnmower with an extension cord.
 A cable’s insulation can still be compromised.

 - Strim the grass at a high cut setting before the actual mowing.
 Rake any formed clumps to allow the air and sun to do their job and dry your lawn out.

-- Sharpen your equipment’s blades often as wet grass can be evasive.
+- Sharpen your equipment’s blades.
+Do it right before the job as wet grass can be evasive.

 - Spray the underside of your mower with lubricant.
 This will help you avoid clogging.